- Flyer and Posters

 Regular registration fees include: the Conference attendance, book and electronic copy of the conference abstracts, lunches and coffee breaks mentioneed on the program, LIP 2014 excursion and social dinner.

-(1) Gala dinner and excursion
+(1) Gala dinner, excursion and reception dinner.

 One important objective of this conference series is the development of the relations between the academic, the industrial and business communities.
 Thus, three packages are offered to companies willing to sponsor this conference or, to exhibit their products and services (instrumentation, scientific publishing, etc.) during the conference.